Dr Isabelle Brodie

 Teaching Expertise

-• I have taught at all levels of undergraduate and postgraduate programmes, from access courses to doctoral study.
+• I have almost 30 years experience of HE teaching at all levels of undergraduate and postgraduate programmes, from access courses to doctoral study.

 • I have experience of examining PhDs externally, and was external examiner for the MA Child Studies programme at King’s College, University of London (2014-2018).
 I provide annual guest lectures to King’s College and Middlesex University.

-• I have supervised eight Professional Doctorates and two PhDs to successful completion.
-I am currently Director of Studies for two doctoral students, and second supervisor for a further student.
+• I have supervised eleven Professional Doctorates and two PhDs to successful completion.
+I am currently Director of Studies for seven doctoral students, and second supervisor for a further four students.

 Research Interests